hank-ehly/get-native.com/docs/pages/08_authentication.md

 If verification succeeds, the server performs whatever actions were requested by the client.

 Before responding to the client, the server updates the expiration date of the JWT so that login-time is prolonged.
-It then returns the updated JWT and expiration date via the `X-GetNative-Access-Token` and `X-GetNative-Auth-Expire` headers.
+It then returns the updated JWT and expiration date via the `X-GN-Access-Token` and `X-GN-Auth-Expire` headers.

 ※ The default expiration time of the JWT is 1 hour from time of creation.